aaronrucker990/vpn-config-and-observ/README.md

 </p>

 <h1>Configuring and Observing a VPN within a Virtual Envoirment</h1>
-This tutorial outlines the implementation of Configuring and Observing a VPN within a Virtual Envoirment.<br />
+This tutorial outlines the implementation of configuring, and observing a VPN within a Virtual Envoirment.<br />

 <h2>Environments and Technologies Used</h2>